 Please do get in touch if you wish to book an assessment or have any questions.

 I wish you all the best in moving forward, whoever you choose as your counsellor/therapist.

 I am an Accredited Counsellor (British Association of Counselling and Psychotherapy - BACP) and have been counselling in Herefordshire since 2004.
 I have a Postgraduate Diploma in Cognitive Behaviour Therapy and am also a qualified Couple Counsellor.
 I have experience of working with adults, couples, small family groups and young people.

 I have been in Private Practice since April 2011.
-I am a member of the BABCP Independent Practitioners Special Interest Group and am a member and the Administrator for the Pilot CBT support Forum.
+I am a member of the BABCP Independent Practitioners Special Interest Group and also a member of (and the Administrator for) the Pilot CBT support Forum of the BABCP.

 My qualifications are:

 Post Graduate Diploma Cognitive Behaviour Therapy 2007- 2009

 I am on the Accredited Voluntary Register for Counsellors and Pyschotherapists